Congratulations on making it through the job interview process and receiving an offer! It’s now time to negotiate your salary.

 Preparing for salary negotiation is crucial, so here are some tips to help you negotiate like a pro:

-It’s important to make sure that your salary expectations align with the budget for the role you’re applying for, but you don’t want to bring up salary too early in the process.
+It’s important to ensure that your salary expectations align with the budget and job description for the role you’re applying for, but you don’t want to bring up salary too early in the process.

 Want to know what your peers are making and what the industry standards are for your role and location?
 Research is key when it comes to salary negotiation.